edaiofficial/okwugbe/README.md

 ## Okwugbe
-Automatic Speech Recognition for African Language
+Minimalist Automatic Speech Recognition Library for African Languages

 ## Context
 NB: This library follows our work [Okwugbé](https://arxiv.org/abs/2103.07762) on ASR for Fon and Igbo.
 Based on the architecture of the network described in our